thinkclay/KO3-Event/README.markdown

 I recently developed a program which sync's a users Google account into a local database, halfway through development new requirements came in and new information was required to be synced.
 The task was easy, I simple refactored production ready code, tested and published.
 The problem is I had to modify code which was already in a stable state, possibly introducing new bugs in the code.
-If I had written the system using events I could have added a new subscriber to the sync event and introduced the new information without modifing any of the existing codebase ... saving time and headaches.
+If I had written the system using events I could have added a new subscriber to the sync event and introduced the new information without modifing any of the existing codebase ... saving time and headaches.s

-## Benchmark

-This benchmark was conducted on

-    Ubuntu 10.01
-    AMD Athlon II X3 435
-    6GB Memory

-The benchmark tested subscribing to 1,250 events with 5 subscribers per event, this number was chosen as a high estimate of the typical number of events subscribed and bubbled within a large application, with all benchmarks this is only a reflection of possible performance and it will vary dependent on system specifications.

-As the results show

 ## Limitations & Issues